hbctraining/DGE_workshop/lessons/09b_sleuth.md

   <img src="../img/sleuth_mov10_heatmap.png" width="400"/>
 </p>

-In addition, there is a histogram plot to explore count distributions between sample groups, which should be similar for DE testing.
+**Count distributions:** There is a histogram plot to explore count distributions between sample groups, which should be similar to each other when performing DE testing.
 The count distributions represent the proportion of genes (on the y-axis) associated with the number of counts (designated on the x-axis):

 ```r
 plot_group_density(oe,